Flavorful curry chicken wings baked in the oven until crispy and delicious. A super-fast chicken wing recipe using just three ingredients.

 Flavorful curry chicken wings baked in the oven until crispy and delicious.
 A fast chicken wing recipe using just three ingredients.

 Chicken wings are a family favorite, the kids want to have them all the time, and I rarely say no. Today’s curry chicken wings are another favorite variation on a classic, easy recipe.
-And if you like crispy wings as much as we do, make sure to check the Honey Lemon Pepper Wings and the Baked Cajun Wings.
+And if you like crispy wings as much as we do, make sure to check the Honey Lemon Pepper Wings, or the Crispy Air Fryer Lemon Pepper Wings, and the Baked Cajun Wings.

 Why will you love these spicy wings?